 The modified PInc-PanTher model used in this study considers the effects of varying plant productivity on input fluxes and root activity and provides data-constrained estimates of the large-scale permafrost C response to warming.
-Circum-Arctic permafrost soil C is projected to lose $81\pm8$ , $47\pm6$ , $37\pm11$ , and $43\pm9$ Pg C during 2020-2100 under SSP5-8.5, SSP2-4.5, G6solar, and G6sulfur scenarios, respectively.
-The permafrost soil C losses estimated in this study are close to estimates based on a literature compilation (Schuur et al., 2015), but differed in sign from the soil C outputs of most CMIP6 ESMs (Table S1).
-All ESMs except CESM2-WACCM estimate permafrost soils to be a carbon sink over the $21^{st}$ century rather than a carbon source (Table S1) because their simulated initial soil carbon stocks are much smaller than the observed estimates, leading to an underestimation of soil C loss.
+Circum-Arctic permafrost soil C is projected to lose 81±8, 47±6, 37±11, and 43±9 Pg C during 2020-2100 under SSP5-8.5, SSP2-4.5, G6solar, and G6sulfur scenarios, respectively.
+The permafrost soil C losses estimated in this study are close to estimates based on a literature compilation (Schuur et al., 2015), but differed in sign from the soil C outputs of most CMIP6 ESMs (Table 2).
+All ESMs except CESM2-WACCM estimate permafrost soils to be a carbon sink over the 21st century rather than a carbon source (Table 2) because their simulated initial soil carbon stocks are much smaller than the observed estimates, leading to an underestimation of soil C loss.
 The bias correction process for TSL also shows that most ESMs underestimate soil temperatures in recent decades compared with the ERA5-Land reanalysis data (Fig. 1).

-Gains in vegetation C are expected to partially, or even over-compensate, for losses in soil C in the permafrost region over the century (McGuire et al., 2018).
-The vegetation C pool (CVeg) in the permafrost region is expected to increase by 46±7, 31±5, 38±7 and 36±6 Pg C between 2020 and 2100 under the SSP5-8.5, SSP2-4.5, G6solar and G6sulfur scenarios, respectively (Table S1).
+Gains in vegetation C are expected to partially, or even over-compensate, for losses in soil C in the permafrost region (McGuire et al., 2018).
+The vegetation C pool (CVeg) in the permafrost region is expected to increase by 46±7, 31±5, 38±7 and 36±6 Pg C between 2020 and 2100 under the SSP5-8.5, SSP2-4.5, G6solar and G6sulfur scenarios, respectively (Table 2).
 Thus, for the circum-Arctic permafrost ecosystem, gains in vegetation C will largely offset losses in soil C. The higher plant productivity under the G6solar and G6sulfur experiments is expected to retain more C in the ecosystem compared with SSP2-4.5.
-Lee et al. (2022) studied two Arctic-only stratospheric aerosol injection strategies using CESM2-WACCM and found that the reduction in vegetation carbon gains due to SG outweighed the increase in permafrost soil carbon.